Werner-Schaus II Government: Formation

 At the discussions for the 1969 budget, disagreements surfaced in the government coalition.
-While the LSAP favoured a salary increase for civil servants and a pensions increase, the CSV believed that with the economic situation characterised by weak growth, it was not possible to give way to expensive pay demands.
+While the LSAP argued for a salary increase for civil servants and a pensions increase, the CSV believed that with the economic situation marked by weak growth, it was not possible to give way to expensive pay demands.
 The two party heads, Pierre Werner and Henry Cravatte, decided to hold early elections, which would otherwise have been held in 1969.
 As a result of the elections of 15 December 1968, the CSV lost one seat and the LSAP lost three, while the Democratic Party regained its position of 1959, returning 11 Deputies.
 Despite their parties' losses, Werner and Cravatte would have liked to continue the cooperation between CSV and LSAP.
 However, the trade union wing of the LSAP opposed such a continuation.
 The DP thus took the LSAP's place as a coalition partner in the government, while the LSAP went into opposition.

+Reshuffles

 Two ministerial reshuffles occurred during this government, one on 5 July 1971 with the addition of two secretaries of State, the other on 19 September 1972 with the resignation of Madeleine Frieden, due to a scandal.
 After this second change, Camille Ney was promoted to minister and Jacques Santer joined the government as a secretary of State.